msrd0/QSL/README.md

-# QSL
+# SPIS

-QSL is a SQL Database Library for C++, written on top of Qt.
+SPIS is a SQL Database Library for C++, written on top of Qt.

-# The QSL language
+# The SPIS language

-The QSL language is a simple line-based language that goes from first to last line.
+The SPIS language is a simple line-based language that goes from first to last line.
 Every line starting with a `#` will be treated as a comment.
 Comments at the end of a line are not supported.

 ## Database definition

-Each qsl file describes one database.
+Each spis file describes one database.
 The file starts with a line containing the name of the database:

 ```